SydneyBioX/BIDCell/README.md

         python generate_expr_maps.py --fp_transcripts /PATH/TO/transcripts.csv.gz --n_processes NUM_CPUS

+    If you receive the error: ``pickle.UnpicklingError: pickle data was truncated``, try reducing NUM_CPUS

     By default, the maps will be stored in ``/data/expr_maps``

 3. Split expression maps to patches for the deep learning model: